loading21th/javaTest/writeup/writeup.md

 other elements were added.
 This is described below:
 ```
-Creating LifoList with 2, then 7, and then 4:
+Creating LifoList of maxSize 5 and adding 2, then 7, and then 4:
 4, 7, 2

 Add 5 to the LifoList: